jpfluger/zazzy-browser/README.md

 A collection of general-purpose browser utilities used as higher-level building-blocks to create [Bootstrap v4](http://getbootstrap.com/) websites and assist in client-server communications.

-Zazzy Browser depends on [jQuery](https://jquery.com/), [lodash](https://github.com/lodash/lodash) and [Bootstrap Mobile FullScreen Modal](https://github.com/keaukraine/bootstrap4-fs-modal).
-The last dependency is CSS only and not javascript.
+Zazzy Browser depends on [jQuery](https://jquery.com/), [lodash](https://github.com/lodash/lodash)

+Optional is [Bootstrap Mobile FullScreen Modal](https://github.com/keaukraine/bootstrap4-fs-modal) which is CSS only and not javascript.
+It gives a better look-and-feel to mobile dialogs.

 Include in your html page: